Caesars Superdome: Shelter of last resort during Hurricane Katrina

 The Superdome was used as a "shelter of last resort" for those in New Orleans unable to evacuate from Hurricane Katrina when it struck on August 29, 2005.
 During the storm, a large section of the outer covering was peeled off by high winds.
 The photos of the damage, in which the concrete underneath was exposed, quickly became an iconic image of Hurricane Katrina.
-A few days later, the dome was closed until September 25, 2006.
+Following the evacuation, the dome remained closed until September 25, 2006.

-By August 31, there had been three deaths in the Superdome: two elderly medical patients and a man who is believed to have committed suicide by jumping from the upper-level seats.
-There were also unconfirmed reports of rape, vandalism, violent assaults, crack dealing/drug abuse, and gang activity inside the Superdome.
+By August 31, there had been three deaths in the Superdome: two elderly medical patients and a man who was believed to have committed suicide by jumping from the upper-level seats.
+There were also unconfirmed reports of rape, vandalism, violent assaults, crack dealing and drug abuse, and gang activity inside the Superdome.
 After a National Guardsman was attacked and shot in the dark by an assailant, the National Guard inside the Superdome used barbed wire barricades to separate themselves from the other people in the dome.
 On September 11, New Orleans Police Superintendent Eddie Compass reported there were "no confirmed reports of any type of sexual assault."

 United States Navy sniper Chris Kyle claimed that during the hurricane, he and another sniper climbed to the top of the dome and killed 30 armed looters during the chaos following the event.
-This claim has never been independently verified, and there is no evidence of dozens of people being slain by a sniper or gunman, with commentary noting that it would be unlikely that 30 people would have been killed without anyone noticing it or reporting it to the media or the police.
+This claim has never been independently verified, and there is no evidence of dozens of people being slain by a sniper, with commentators noting that it was unlikely 30 people could have been killed without anyone noticing it or reporting it to the media or the police.
 Kyle's story had been reported in a number of publications, including the New Yorker, with Kyle relating the story to other military personnel.

 The Superdome cost $185 million to repair and refurbish.
 To repair the Superdome, FEMA put up $115 million, the state spent $13 million, the Louisiana Stadium & Exposition District refinanced a bond package to secure $41 million and the NFL contributed $15 million.

-After being damaged from the flooding disaster, a new Sportexe MomentumTurf surface was installed for the 2006 season.
+After being damaged from the flooding disaster, a new Sportexe Momentum Turf surface was installed for the 2006 season.

-On Super Bowl XL on February 5, 2006, the NFL announced that the Saints would play their home opener on September 24, 2006 in the Superdome against the Atlanta Falcons.
+During Super Bowl XL on February 5, 2006, the NFL announced that the Saints would play their home opener on September 24, 2006 in the Superdome against the Atlanta Falcons.
 The game was later moved to September 25.

-The reopening of the dome was celebrated with festivities including a free outdoor concert by the Goo Goo Dolls before fans were allowed in, a pre-game performance by U2 and Green Day performing a cover of the Skids' "The Saints Are Coming", and a coin toss conducted by then-President George W. Bush.
+The reopening of the dome was celebrated with festivities including a free outdoor concert by the Goo Goo Dolls before fans were allowed in; a pre-game performance by U2 and Green Day performing a cover of the Skids' "The Saints Are Coming", and a coin toss conducted by then-President George W. Bush.
 In front of ESPN's largest-ever audience at that time, the Saints won the game 23–3 with 70,003 in attendance, and went on to a successful season, reaching their first ever NFC Championship Game.